Jaika1/Networking-Library/README.md

 ### Setting up the server class

-To create a server, we will need to create an instance of `NetworkingLibrary.UdpClient`, feed it a list of event handling methods from a `System.Reflection.Assembly` instance, then start the server on the user specified end-point.
+To create a server, we will need to create an instance of `NetworkingLibrary.UdpServer`, feed it a list of event handling methods from a `System.Reflection.Assembly` instance, then start the server on the user specified end-point.

-Initializing an instance of `NetworkingLibrary.UdpClient` is extremely simple, as every parameter in the types constructor has a default value.
+Initializing an instance of `NetworkingLibrary.UdpServer` is extremely simple, as every parameter in the types constructor has a default value.
 You can choose to override these however you'd like to.

 ```cs
 // Default initialization without any changes, giving us a buffer size of 1024 bytes and making our secret 0